What is Achilles Tendonitis?

 Achilles tendonitis is usually not linked to one specific accident or injury.
 Usually, Achilles tendonitis takes time to develop.
 Common causes include:

 - An increase in exercise frequency and/or volume

 Pain and stiffness are the two most common symptoms.
 Swelling and thickening of the tendon may also occur.

-Orthopaedic Institute of Central Jersey (OIOCJ) specialists diagnose and treat Achilles Tendonitis.
+Orthopaedic Institute of Central Jersey (OICJ) specialists diagnose and treat Achilles Tendonitis.
 OICJ specialists are fellowship trained and board certified.
 A thorough physical examination is

 How is Achilles Tendonitis Treated?